Cannabis in New Mexico

-Medical marijuana became fully legalized in New Mexico in 2007 with the passing of The Lynn and Erin Compassionate Use Act.
+Yes!
+New Mexico recently legalized recreational cannabis, making cannabis fully legal in the state.
+Medical marijuana first became legalized in New Mexico in 2007 with the passing of The Lynn and Erin Compassionate Use Act.
 This allows patients with qualifying conditions to purchase medical marijuana from dispensaries and cultivate marijuana plants.

-With a valid MMJ card or as a designated caregiver, it is quite easy to purchase marijuana in New Mexico.
+Currently, only those with a valid MMJ card or a designated caregiver can purchase marijuana in New Mexico.
 With over 80,000 patients in the state, the industry continues to grow.
+The state has set a deadline for the recreational cannabis market to open on or before April 1st, 2022.
+Stay tuned - we will keep this page updated with more information!

 With a wide range of pre-existing conditions and dispensaries spread across the state, it’s not too difficult to become a medical marijuana patient and purchase marijuana.
-Unfortunately, recreational marijuana is still not available for purchase, but be on the lookout for legalization hopefully coming in 2021!
+Due to the large presence of medicinal dispensaries in the state, we imagine it will be quite easy for recreational patients to find cannabis once the market officially opens - and hopefully before the planned date of April 1st, 2022.

 There are no restrictions in New Mexico for hours in which dispensaries can be open.
 That being said, many operate within typical business hours.
 Be sure to check online before heading to a dispensary near you.